Hyperhidrosis (Excessive Sweating)

-Severe primary axillary hyperhidrosis, or excessive sweating, is a medical condition that involves hyperactive sweat glands.
+Severe primary axillary hyperhidrosis, or excessive sweating, is a result of hyperactive sweat glands.
 Sweat is your body’s temperature regulator.
 In severe primary axillary hyperhidrosis (severe sweating of the underarms), sweating significantly exceeds the body’s normal requirements.
-Severe primary axillary hyperhidrosis often goes undiagnosed, misdiagnosed, and untreated due to lack of awareness.
 Prescription strength antiperspirants, oral medications, and Botox® may be used for short-term treatment.
-Liposuction or miraDry® can be used for permanent relief.
+Liposuction or MiraDry® can be used for permanent relief.
 Liposuction and MiraDry are not covered by insurance.
 Botox may be covered by some plans; patient should confirm with their individual insurance plan prior to treatment.

 Botox® treatment has been approved by the FDA for excessive sweating.
 Botox® treatment helps control this condition by temporarily blocking the chemical signals from the nerves that stimulate the sweat glands.
 The effects of Botox® treatment for this problem last an average of six to seven months.